How to Hire Great Software Engineers

-- Be as specific as you can about what your software engineers will be working on.
+- Be as specific as you can about what your software developers will be working on.
 What sort of exciting new projects do you have coming up?
 Are you hiring as part of an expansion into new markets?
 Obviously there’s a limit to what you can say here without giving sensitive information away to your competitors, but there’s a happy middle ground between under-revealing and over-revealing.

 - Don’t be afraid to get technical.
-If your job ad talks about what your software engineers do on a day-to-day basis on their level, they will instantly get a better feel for your organization.
+If your job ad talks about what your software programmers do on a day-to-day basis on their level, they will instantly get a better feel for your organization.
 It might mean that they decide your position isn’t for them before applying.
 Don’t be afraid of this – it’ll cut out a lot of work at the interview phase.
-Get your software engineers to help write the technical stuff if it’s not your area of expertise.
+Get your software programmers to help write the technical stuff if it’s not your area of expertise.

 - Show some personality.
 If you’re not a boring corporate giant (and even if you are!), don’t write like one.
 Keep your job adverts in your brand’s tone of voice, and don’t be afraid to show a little warmth when writing them.
 This is (supposedly) a company that you like working for – make it show.

 - Play to your strengths.
 If you’ve got a great company culture with flexible working, competitive PTO, and a family feel, shout about it.
 Give the reader every reason to want to know more.